lucasmalara/my-golf-club/README.md

   ($dir = "parent-dir") -and (mkdir $dir) -and (cd $dir)
 ```

-> You can use name of your choice instead.
+> You can use the name of your choice instead.

 2. Clone repository: